TaylorDarneille/SEIRFX818/05-node-express/00readme-1/01intro-to-express/02routes.md

 ## The Request and Response Objects

-Our callback functions for our routes \(which are sometimes referred to as **Controllers**\) receive two very special objects from Express.
-They are provided to our function very much like the `e` object holding all the event data is passed into our event listeners, or like each item in an array is passed into our `forEach()` callback.
+Our callback functions for our routes receive two very special objects from Express.
+They are provided to our function very much like the `event` object holding all the event data is passed into our event listener callbacks, or like each item in an array is passed into our `forEach()` callback.

 ### request